Lt. Louie - One Asian American's Story

-Groton, Conn. - Lt.
-Jennifer Louie, deputy department head of Naval Submarine Medical Research Laboratory’s (NSMRL’s) Warfighter Performance Department, in her office.
+“AAPI is an evolving term, and as it evolves, it captures our society’s understanding of what it means to be AAPI.”

+The DOD pays tribute to the generations of AAPI who have enriched our Nation’s history through their countless contributions, vibrant cultures, and rich heritage.
+AAPI encompass a diverse group of cultures, ethnicities, and languages.
+They include those Americans who trace their ancestry to the Asian continent and the many Pacific Island regions.

 NSMRL, part of the Naval Medical Research & Development enterprise and based out of Groton, Connecticut sustains the readiness and superiority of undersea warfighters through innovative health and performance research.
-(U.S. Navy Photo by Emily Swedlund/Released)

 |Date Taken: